edqx/microwave/README.md

 ### TODO
 These features are yet to be implemented, and are actively being worked on, in order of severity:
+- Check files for invalid control sequences and characters
 - Fix parsing issues related to keys and tables being re-defined
-- Some minor parsing issues, for example sometimes keys and tables can be re-defined
-- Literal strings
 - Check integer literals against the spec (leading zeroes are currently allowed)

 ## Usage